 Ingredients in Vegan Sugar Cookies

 This ingredient list is surprisingly short, and it's made from mostly pantry ingredients!
-We'll be baking with coconut oil or vegan butter (such as Earth Balance Soy-Free Vegan Butter), pure maple syrup, vanilla extract, almond extract, almond flour, oat flour, arrowroot powder, and salt.
+We'll be baking with coconut oil or vegan butter, pure maple syrup, vanilla extract, almond extract, almond flour, oat flour, arrowroot powder, and salt.
 You can make these cookies in one bowl, too!
 Less dishes is always my goal, especially when my kids get involved in the kitchen.

 Nut-Free Sugar Cookies